starkfell/100DaysOfIaC/articles/day.55.best.auth.exten.md

 - **Visual file type indicator**.
 The [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) gives you a clear, visual indicator of the file type you are working with?
 With 2.8 millions downloads and a user rating close to 5 stars, it's a must-have.
 As someone who works with many different file types in VS Code, I find this so helpful.
 You can see the massive list of supported icons and languages [HERE](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).

 - **Beatify**.
-I use this to prettify the formatting of Javascript, JSON, CSS, Sass, and HTML in VS Code with a simple press of F1, thanks to [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify).
+I use this to prettify the formatting of JavaScript, JSON, CSS, Sass, and HTML in VS Code with a simple press of F1, thanks to [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify).
 I am constantly formatting JSON, HTML, and CSS with this one.

 ## Azure CLI